You'll be surprised by the mental blocks holding you back.

 Two summers ago during my study abroad year in Texas I came face-to-face with my very first orgasm by intercourse.
-As soon as I came down from the high I jumped up manically and overjoyed, celebrating the big event and thoughtlessly admitted that I had lied about achieving orgasms on all the other occasions.
-Whoops.
+As soon as I came down from the high I jumped up manically overjoyed, celebrating the big event and thoughtlessly admitted that I had lied about achieving orgasms on all the other occasions.

 It was a major turning point in my life.
-And after a lot of reflection, lively discussions with other women and research on the female orgasm I discovered five significant factors that may be stopping women from reaching orgasm:
+And after a lot of reflection, lively discussions with other women and research on the female orgasm, I discovered five significant factors that may be stopping women from reaching orgasm:

 For instance, if you were always taught to fear sex, or that sex was only for making babies and not for pleasure than you may find that your attitude to sex may be preventing you from truly letting go and allowing yourself to enjoy the experience.

 It is important to know what pleases and pleasures you.
-There may be positions that can greatly increase the chance of having an orgasm and if you find that you’re always in the missionary and getting the same orgasm-less results then it may be time to spread your wings a little.
+There may be positions that can greatly increase the chance of having an orgasm.
+If you find that you’re always in the missionary and getting the same orgasm-less results, then it may be time to spread your wings a little.

 However, if your relationship is built in such a way where you feel that sex has no meaning, or if you find it difficult to communicate with your partner, you may find it a lot harder to assert yourself which in turn will stop you from taking your path to orgasm to the next level.

-Tackling those bad experiences head-on either through therapy or even just talking about it with close friends or documenting the feelings in a personal diary can lift a heavy weight off your shoulders and allow you to view sex for what it is: an intimate display of love and affection that should be wholly enjoyed.
+Tackling those bad experiences head-on — either through therapy or even just talking about it with close friends or documenting the feelings in a personal diary — can lift a heavy weight off your shoulders and allow you to view sex for what it is: an intimate display of love and affection that should be wholly enjoyed.

 Improving self-esteem and having a partner that champions us despite our “faults” helps us relax and most importantly makes us feel safe and comfortable.
-And when we’re not obsessing about how we look, we can spend more time on just enjoying our love-making thus making us more receptive to an orgasm.
+And when we’re not obsessing about how we look, we can spend more time on just enjoying our love-making, making us more receptive to an orgasm.

 After all, orgasm is as much a physical experience as it is a mental and emotional one.